jxseph-g/ARCore-Testing/README.md

 # 2024-sa36-arcore || DEMO APP: CoreShow

-CoreShow ist eine Demo-App welche drei Konzepte von ARCore und SceneView auffasst:
+CoreShow is a demo app that encompasses three concepts of ARCore and SceneView:

-- Platzieren von virtuellen Elementen
+-   Placing virtual elements
 -   Augmented images
-- Object Detection mit ML Kit
+-   Object Detection with ML Kit

-Die Seminararbeit beschreibt und geht auf die Konzepte von ARCore ein, und vergleicht sie mit SceneView, einer Erweiterung von ARCore.
+The seminar paper describes and explores the concepts of ARCore and compares them with SceneView, an extension of ARCore.

 ## Setup

-Am besten wird die App vor dem Lesen kurz getestet, um bereits visuell zu sehen worum es in der Arbeit gehen wird.
-Die App benötigt jedoch keine spezifische Installation.
-ARCore wird automatisch installiert beim Starten der App, und im Android Studio muss auch nichts eingestellt werden.
-Das habe ich auf einem zweiten Rechner sowie zweiten Phone getestet, bitte falls etwas unklar ist direkt melden!
+It's best to briefly test the app before reading to visually understand what the paper will discuss.
+The app doesn't require specific installation.
+ARCore installs automatically when the app starts, and no settings are needed in Android Studio.

-## Hinweis!
+## Note!

-Leider ist es nicht möglich, eine AR-App auf dem Emulator zu testen.
-Es wird zwingend ein physisches Android Phone benötigt.
+Unfortunately, it's not possible to test an AR app on the emulator.
+A physical Android phone is necessary.

-# Demo Bilder und videos
+# Demo Images and Videos

-Da die App nur auf Android funktioniert, sind im Ordner Demo-Media verschiedene Bilder und Videos zu der App vorhanden.
+Since the app only works on Android, the Demo-Media folder contains various images and videos of the app.

-## Links und Referenzen
+## Links and References

-Sind jeweils in der Fusszeile der Seminararbeit verlinkt.
+Links and references are located in the footer of the seminar paper.